The risk of meningococcal infection in a child under 18 years of age, increases by 3.8 times if their mother smokes.

 Passive smoking increases the risk of meningococcal infection by 2.2 times.
 When both parents smoke, the risk increases by 8 times.
 More:

-In Ghana, where meningococcal meningitis is much more common than in developed countries, cooking on wood-fired ovens increases the risk of disease is 9 times.
+In Ghana, where meningococcal meningitis is much more common than in developed countries, cooking in wood-burning ovens is associated with a 9-fold higher risk of infection.

-If parents only smoke outside the home, this does not reduce the level of nicotine in the hair in children, which may indicate that smokers continue to exhale nicotine after smoking.
-This hints that the risk of meningococcal infection will not go down if to ban smoking only in some places like houses, cars and hospitals, and a total ban is needed.
-But it is known that relatively few people quit smoking, so the vaccination of children will probably be more effective.
-In addition, there is hope that children can save from meningococcus also of their smoking parents through collective immunity.
+When parents only smoke outside of the house, it does not decrease the level of nicotine in the children’s hair, which might indicate that the smokers continue to exhale nicotine after smoking.
+This hints at that the risk of meningococcal infection will not decrease if smoking is prohibited only in certain places, like homes, cars and hospitals, but a full ban is needed.
+It is known, however, that a relatively small number of people quit smoking, so vaccinating children will probably be more effective.
+Moreover, there’s hope that children will be able to protect their smoking parents from meningococcus through collective immunity.

-Vaccination and breastfeeding (in white) reduce the risk of Hib.Vac vaccination with a polysaccharide vaccine increased the risk of Hib.
+Vaccination and breastfeeding decrease the risk of Hib (for white people).
+Vaccination with polysaccharide vaccine increases the risk of Hib.

 Another study found that a smoking parent increases the risk of Hib by 2.4 times.

 In infants whose mothers smoked during pregnancy, the risk of death was 4 times higher compared to non-smoking mothers.
 SIDS risk was also increased if mothers continued to smoke after birth.
 The more mother smoked, the higher was the SIDS prevalence.
 Father's smoking also increased the risk of SIDS.
 More:

 In infants of alcoholic mothers, the prevalence of SIDS was increased by 7-8-fold, and the risk of death from other causes was 2.3 times higher.
 More: